codesonzh/poloniex-ninja/README.md

 The extension is only doing what any user with a browser and a developer console can achieve and does not use any exploits to achieve advantage as a trader.
-The only edge gained is less time doing side calculations using external tools and less probability of doing a mistake given all works as intended.
+The only edge gained is less time doing side calculations using external tools and a lower probability of making a mistake given all works as intended.

 The software reads available data for which the user gives permission and which the user itself can access and modifies parts of pages which are clearly visible